article background

 Worldnet

-Worldnet has three hyperfibre plans:
+Worldnet has three hyperfibre plans.
+There are no connection fees:

 All Worldnet hyperfibre plans allow BYO router or you can purchase a router from Worldnet, delivery fees applies.
+Break fee of $199 applies to 12-month contracts.

 Compare Broadband with Canstar Blue